Grant Fuhr: Edmonton Oilers (1981–1991)

-In 1987, Fuhr played in goal for the NHL All-Stars in both games of the Rendez-Vous '87 series against the Soviet National Team.
+In February of 1987, Fuhr played in goal for the NHL All-Stars in both games of the Rendez-Vous '87 series against the Soviet National Team.
 In 1987-88, Fuhr backstopped Canada to a victory at the Canada Cup, playing in all nine games, then played in 75 regular season and 19 playoff games.
-He won his only Vezina Trophy as the NHL's top goaltender that year and finished second in voting for the Hart Memorial Trophy as league MVP, behind Mario Lemieux and ahead of teammate Wayne Gretzky.
-He also played in the National Hockey League All-Star Game in 1984, 1985, 1986, 1988, and 1989.
-Fuhr's playoff success fed into his reputation as the supreme clutch goaltender of his era, and there was a period of time from 1987 through at least 1989 where Fuhr was often called "the best goaltender in the world".
+He won his only Vezina Trophy as the NHL's top goaltender that year.
+He finished second in voting for the Hart Memorial Trophy as league MVP, behind Mario Lemieux and ahead of teammate Wayne Gretzky.
+As an Oiler he had played in six All-Star games, by playing in the National Hockey League All-Star Game in 1982, 1984, 1985, 1986, 1988, and 1989.
+He also played for the N.H.L.
+All-Star team in the 2 game series against the Soviet Union national ice hockey team in Rendez-vous '87 as the starting goaltender.
+Fuhr's playoff success fed into his reputation as the supreme clutch goaltender of his era, and there was a period from 1987 through at least 1989 where Fuhr was often called "the best goaltender in the world".
+On January 28, 1989, Fuhr attained his 200th career win with a 7 - 6 road win over the Los Angeles Kings at the Great Western Forum.
+Grant briefly retired from the Oilers on June 8, 1989, only to return to the club on August 24, 1989.

-Fuhr was suspended by the NHL for 59 games of the 1990–91 season.
-Fuhr had come forward about his drug use after spending two weeks in a counselling centre in Florida.
+On September 27, 1990, Fuhr was suspended by NHL President John Ziegler for one year which was later reduced to the first 59 games of the 1990–91 season.
+Fuhr had come forward about his drug use after spending two weeks in a counseling centre in Florida.
 He admitted that he used "a substance" (not specifying whether or not it was cocaine) for some seven years, or most of the period that the Oilers rested at the top of the NHL.
 Details of Fuhr's drug use were supplied by his ex-wife, Corrine, who told the press in Edmonton that she often found cocaine hidden in his clothing and that she fielded numerous threatening telephone calls from drug dealers who had not been paid.
 These embarrassing details no doubt contributed to the one-year suspension handed down in September 1990 by NHL president John Ziegler, who called Fuhr's conduct "dishonorable and against the welfare of the league."
 After missing 59 games and entering a two-week rehab program, the suspension was lifted by the league on February 18, 1991.
-Once Fuhr was re-instated, fans of opposing teams taunted him at games with bags of sugar.
+Once Fuhr was re-instated, fans of opposing teams taunted him at games with bags of sugar and chants of "Just say no!".